Shearer KaneGetty

 How many players have scored 100 or more Premier League goals?

-As of October 2024, just 34 players had scored 100 or more goals in the history of the Premier League.
+As of May 2025, just 34 players have scored 100 or more goals in the history of the Premier League.
 The top 11 are the only ones to have reached 150 Premier League goals, with Leicester City striker Jamie Vardy the closest of those still plying their trade at present to breaking into that elite group.

 Romelu Lukaku returned to English football at Chelsea in the summer of 2021 and was already a centurion at that stage, while Mohamed Salah’s remarkable consistency at Liverpool saw the Egyptian surpass Steven Gerrard’s haul of 120 goals.